 Removing moisture is critical to prevent damage when humidity is too high.
 Dehumidifiers don’t have to run all the time either: most of the best dehumidifiers automatically shut off when the desired humidity level is reached.
 Then, they test the air to see how much moisture is present and run accordingly.

-What Is a Good Humidity Level for My Home?
+What Is A Good Humidity Level For My Home?

 Bedrooms should be closer to 50% humidity to avoid drying out the mucous membranes while you sleep.
 In the winter, the ideal moisture level drops to 30%.
 If the outdoor humidity drops below this threshold, you should consider installing a humidifier to avoid dry skin, coughing, and other health problems.